 - Coffee protein smoothie.
 If all you typically have for breakfast is a strong cup of coffee, consider having a coffee breakfast smoothie.
 All you need is some almond milk, cold brewed coffee, protein powder, and a few ice cubes.
 For a mocha coffee smoothie, add a tablespoon of cocoa powder.
 For a vanilla coffee drink, consider using vanilla flavored protein powder.

 - Breakfast energy balls.
 If you don’t have time to have breakfast in the morning, energy balls may be the best solution for you.
 They can be made in advance, you can eat them on the go, and they are packed with protein.
-This recipe for key lime pie energy balls has protein-rich ingredients including cashews.
+For example, this recipe for key lime pie energy balls has protein-rich ingredients including cashews.
 Or you can try this recipe for pumpkin spice oat balls.
 The chia seeds, pecans, and rolled oats in this recipe are a good source of protein.

 - Breakfast burrito.
 Eggs are good for you when eaten in moderation, and they are a source of protein.
 So are beans.
 You can include both of these protein sources in your breakfast by making sweet potato and avocado breakfast burritos.
 They are made with sweet potatoes, black beans, egg whites, avocado, shredded cheese, enchilada sauce, and spices mixed together in whole-wheat tortillas.
 Are you vegan or do you prefer not to have eggs in your burrito?
 Try using egg substitute or adding more beans instead.